Installing a shed, detached garage, or other accessory building requires planning and may involve permits depending on the size and type of structure.

 The permits required depend on the size and type of accessory building.

-- Structures larger than 100 sq. ft. require a Building Permit and a Development Permit
+- Structures larger than 100 ft² require a Development Permit and a Building Permit

 - Smaller structures may not require a permit but must still comply with the Land Use Bylaw

-If you are unsure, or would like to schedule a pre-planning meeting, please contact the Development & Planning Department.
+If you are unsure please contact the Development & Planning Department.

 Once your Development Permit has been approved (if required), proceed to submitting your Building Permit application.